Probesys/agentj/docs/readme.md

 ## Description

-AgentJ is intended to be the target of MX field for your mail domain.
-Properly configured, it will receive all your mails, filter them, and transfer them to your already existing mailboxes.
-It will also send validation mail to the unknown senders (mail adresses with which you never exchanged mail), so it need a proper setup to send mail, eventually using your mail domain.
+AgentJ is intended to be the target of MX field for your mail domain, to receive all your mail before transfering them (or not) to your final inbox.
+It will also send validation mail to unknown senders (mail adresses with which you never exchanged mail), so it need a proper setup to send mail, eventually using your mail domain.

+Optionnally, it can also handle outgoing email with following possibilities:
+- configure send quota for your user
+-
+- to prevent a compromised mail account from your organisation to send spam or virus

 #### services

 - **app**: main AgentJ web interface (configuration for admins, usage for users)
-- **db**: a MariaDB instance to store mails, user account, DKIM keys, authorized/banned senders, Amavis scores …
+- **db**: a MariaDB instance to store mails, domains configuration, users info, DKIM keys, authorized/banned senders, Amavis scores …
-- **smtp**: a postfix instance that will receive the incoming e-mails and check them using **amavis** container (amavis/clamav/spamassassin service)
+- **smtp**: a postfix instance that will receive the incoming e-mails and check them using **amavis** container
 - **relay**: a Postfix instance needed to avoid loops when forwarding the released or white-listed e-mails to their recipients(s)
 - **outsmtp**: a postfix instance that will handle outgoing e-mails, sent by local users (via their original smtp server) and check them using **outamavis**
-- **amavis**: a container running Amavis/Spamassassin and ClamAV services which check incoming mail
+- **amavis**: a container running Amavis/Spamassassin and ClamAV services
 - **outamavis**: same as **amavis** but used for outgoing e-mails sent by local users
 - **opendkim**: verify incoming mail DKIM signature for incoming mail, and append signature for outgoing mail
 - **policyd-rate-limit**: rate limiting service used by **outsmtp**, get policies from **db**